Broodco/hiking-project/README.md

 -> SSH into the php-fpm container and run the following commands :
 > composer dump-autoload

-> npx tailwindcss -i resources/style/input.css -o public/style/output.css --watch
+> npm install && npm run dev

--> Connect to the _hiking-project_ database inside the mysql container, and run the _mysql_scripts/db_creation.sql_ file to generate the required database.
+-> Connect to the _hiking-project-broodco_ database inside the mysql container, and run the _mysql_scripts/db_creation.sql_ file to generate the required database.

 -> Go to `http://localhost:3000` to access the website

 ## Next steps

+- Hike edition/deletion
+- Attribute hikes to user and allow edit/delete to linked user
+- Hike custom picture
-- [ ] Add a custom OOP Session management
+- User custom profile
+- Admin role and custom permissions (manage tags for example)